Xiaflex® Injection at Aurora Health Care

-Aurora Health Care surgeons are among the first to use a promising new therapy, Xiaflex® injection, to treat a condition called Dupuytren’s contracture.
+Aurora Health Care’s orthopedic surgeons are pleased to be among the first to use an innovative new therapy, Xiaflex® injections, to treat the hand condition Dupuytren’s contracture.

 About Dupuytren’s Contracture

 Dupuytren’s contracture is an inherited, progressive hand disorder that limits movement of the fingers.
 It results from an abnormal buildup of collagen.
 The collagen accumulates over time in the palm and thickens into a rope-like cord.
 The fingers bend toward the palm and cannot be straightened into a normal position.
 Some patients describe Dupuytren’s contracture as the feeling as “having a cord in my palm.”